mayooear/gpt4-pdf-chatbot-langchain/README.md

 ## Run the app

 Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `npm run dev` to launch the local dev environment and then type a question in the chat interface.

+## Troubleshooting

+In general, keep an eye out in the `issues` and `discussions` section of this repo for solutions.

+**General errors**

+- Make sure you're running the latest Node version.
+Run `node -v`
+- Make sure you're using the same versions of LangChain and Pinecone as this repo.
+- Check that you've created an `.env` file that contains your valid (and working) API keys.
+- If you change `modelName` in `OpenAIChat` note that the correct name of the alternative model is `gpt-3.5-turbo`
+- Pinecone indexes of users on the Starter(free) plan are deleted after 7 days of inactivity.
+To prevent this, send an API request to Pinecone to reset the counter.

+**Pinecone errors**

+- Make sure your pinecone dashboard `environment` and `index` matches the one in your `config` folder.
+- Check that you've set the vector dimensions to `1536`.
+- Switch your Environment in pinecone to `us-east1-gcp` if the other environment is causing issues.

+If you're stuck after trying all these steps, delete `node_modules`, restart your computer, then `pnpm install` again.

 ## Credit